Blues: Lyrics

 Early traditional blues verses often consisted of a single line repeated four times.
 However, the most common structure of blues lyrics today was established in the first few decades of the 20th century, known as the "AAB" pattern.
 This structure consists of a line sung over the first four bars, its repetition over the next four, and a longer concluding line over the last bars.
 This pattern can be heard in some of the first published blues songs, such as "Dallas Blues" (1912) and "Saint Louis Blues" (1914).
 According to W.C.
 Handy, the "AAB" pattern was adopted to avoid the monotony of lines repeated three times.
 The lyrics are often sung in a rhythmic talk style rather than a melody, resembling a form of talking blues.

-Early blues frequently took the form of a loose narrative.
-African-American singers voiced their "personal woes in a world of harsh reality: a lost love, the cruelty of police officers, oppression at the hands of white folk, [and] hard times".
-This melancholy has led to the suggestion of an Igbo origin for blues because of the reputation the Igbo had throughout plantations in the Americas for their melancholic music and outlook on life when they were enslaved.